Menu

 Virginia Medical Malpractice Lawyer

-Were You Injured by a Medical Error?
+Were You Injured by a Medical Error or Negligence?

 Whether it’s an emergency, a routine surgery, delivering a baby, or a routine checkup, Virginians continually rely on medical professionals.
 Virginia has some of the top hospitals in the United States, but medical errors still happen.
 Medical malpractice is the third-leading cause of death in America with over 250,000 fatalities per year as of 2016.
 We all understand that medical professionals are just people and people make mistakes.
 However, if you were injured by a medical professional’s negligence, that is a different story.
 The Regan Zambri Long medical malpractice lawyers can help.
 Call for a free initial consultation to get your claim started.